Today's Articles

 Conference Card

-We mark the assembly of the first American Black Power Conference on this date.
-This was held in the Antebellum Black Convention movement tradition and early Pan-African congresses.
+On this date, we mark the assembly of the first American Black Power Conference.
+This was held in the tradition of the Antebellum Black Convention movement and early Pan-African congresses.
 The National Conference on Black Power gathered over 1,000 delegates representing 286 organizations and institutions from 126 cities in 26 states, Bermuda, and Nigeria.

 Only one resolution, a Black Power Manifesto, won official approval, but others were adopted in “in spirit.”
 The Manifesto condemned “Neo-colonialist control” of Black populations worldwide and called for the circulation of a “Philosophy of Blackness” to unite and direct the oppressed in a common cause.